jennalc/jennalc.github.io/docs/_posts/2021-01-23-welcome-to-my-jekyll-blog.md

 layout: post
 author: Jenna Lau-Caruso
 title: "Welcome to my Jekyll Blog"
-description: First blog entry!
+blog_description: First blog entry!
 An introduction to this site.
 ---

 This weekend I set out to create a space where I could share thoughts and experiences gained from working in this industry.